Sit back, exhale, then hit the road.

 Reduces Stress and Anxiety

-One of the best health benefits of travelling is its impact on our mental wellbeing.
-Travelling has been proved to help reduce stress and stress-related anxieties.
+One of the best health benefits of traveling is its impact on our mental wellbeing.
+Traveling has been proved to help reduce stress and stress-related anxieties.
 The stress of work can have a toll on our mental health, which is why it’s good to get a break.
 It gives your mind the chance to relax and stop working over time every day.
-Travelling lets you rewind and recharge your mental batteries, which is something that we all need to do every once in a while.
+Traveling lets you rewind and recharge your mental batteries, which is something that we all need to do every once in a while.

 There’s something relaxing about packing your bags and visiting foreign places.
 When you’re always stressed and anxious, it can have a negative toll on your mental and even physical health.
 Stress has been linked to things like insomnia, muscle pain, obesity, high blood pressure and even heart disease.
-So, if you want to lower your stress level, travelling is the perfect medicine.
+So, if you want to lower your stress level, traveling is the perfect medicine.
+If you are unable to travel or need extra help to lower your stress level and managing your anxiety, reach out to a therapist at BetterHelp.

 Travel is a confidence booster